koronkowy/koronkowy/README.md

 -   [stickerlife.org](https://stickerlife.org/): This is a small archive project that I took on a few years back to digitize and make archived in quality format any and all stickers that are part of the information security world.
 These are either mailed in or ethically harvested.

--   [chanscan.com](http://chanscan.com/) (beta): Created by [Jake Creps](https://github.com/jakecreps), ChanScan is a knowledge base for language used by online subcultures helping researchers, journalists, open-source intelligence analysts, threat intelligence analysts, and other users with in-line term highlighting and accompanying wiki.

--   [SeaGL (Seattle GNU/Linux conference)](https://seagl.org/) 2021: This year I am helping out the fantastic Seattle [FLOSS (free/libre/open source software)](https://en.wikipedia.org/wiki/Free_and_open-source_software#FLOSS) centric conference.
-I am serving the org as the volunteer coordination committee chair, and I participate in or sit in on the programming, finance, partnerships, tech, and code of conduct committees.
+-   [SeaGL (Seattle GNU/Linux conference)](https://seagl.org/): This year (2021) I helped out the fantastic Seattle [FLOSS (free/libre/open source software)](https://en.wikipedia.org/wiki/Free_and_open-source_software#FLOSS) conference.
+I am serving the org as the volunteer coordination committee co-chair and code of conduct co-chair.
+I also participate in or sit in on the programming, finance, partnerships, and tech committees.
+During the conference I managed a team of speaker wranglers, troubleshooted live streams run by Streamyard and Restream, helped with the custom Element based Matrix  server hosting the conference’s chat platform, assisted speakers/attendees/sponsors with any help requests, and moderated channels throughout the conference.

 Publications / Public Work
 ==========================